JonHarder/RPNCalc/README.md

  * more math functions: sin, sqrt, etc. -- work in progress
  * added clear functions which wipes the stack
  * added support for reading negative numbers
+ * Refactored evaluation model to use pure Stack instead of IORefs
+ * fix improper parsing of minus symbol as poorly formed negative number